Metabolic Gold for Liver Health

 When combined with lifestyle efforts focusing on diet, exercise, sleep and stress, the bergamot fruit from southern Italy could provide significant cardiovascular benefits.

-Our new formulation of Bergatone sees a move from tablets to capsules that contain pure Bergatone fruit extract in a tapioca capsule shell, nothing else.
+Our new formulation of Metabolic Gold sees a move from tablets to capsules that contain pure Bergamot fruit extract and artichoke leaf extract in a tapioca capsule shell, nothing else.

-We recommend this supplement is taken for at least 3-4 months at a dose of one capsule three times daily.
-This should be consumed 20-30 minutes before the three main meals and in doing so will:
+We recommend this supplement is taken for at least 3-4 months at a dose of one capsule twice daily, with food.
+In doing so will:

 - Help unhealthy fats pass safely through the gut